jfmario/vuepress-boilerplate/README.md

 Create a new page:

-`node . new page -t "New Page Name"`
+`node . new page "New Page Name"`

 Create a new post:

-`node . new post -t "New Post Title"`
+`node . new post "New Post Title"`

 Build and server: